1. Check your PC

 If you don't want to upgrade online, you can buy Windows 8.1 on DVD from a participating retailer if it's available in your country or region.

 When you get to the Review your order page in Upgrade Assistant, you'll have the option to buy a backup DVD of Windows 8.1 if it's available in your country or region.
 If you need to reinstall later, you can use the link you'll get in the email receipt after your payment is processed.
 If you're worried about losing the email you might want to order the backup DVD.
-Check the box if you want to add the DVD to your order.
+Tick the checkbox if you want to add the DVD to your order.

 After your order is processed, you'll get an email receipt that includes a product key.
 If you continue through the upgrade process now, the product key will automatically be entered for you, but be sure to keep the receipt email and product key in a safe place.

-Click Next, and the upgrade will start downloading to your PC.
+Click on Next, and the upgrade will start downloading to your PC.
 You can pause the download at any time, or if you need to stop it and start again later, use the Download Windows icon that appears on your desktop (instead of the link you get in the email receipt or the Upgrade Assistant download).
-That way, you'll resume the download from where you left off, rather than starting all over again.
+This way, you'll resume the download from where you left off, rather than starting all over again.

 If the download is interrupted, isn't working, or no Pause button appears, try restarting your PC.
-Once you've restarted, click the Download Windows icon on your desktop to start the download again.
+Once you've restarted, click on the Download Windows icon on your desktop to start the download again.

 After Windows 8.1 has downloaded to your PC, you have a few choices for how and when you want to install it.